fosterrath-mila/ift6759/projects/project1/dataframe.md

  - ``<station_code>_CLEARSKY_GHI``: the GHI estimation at the station obtained using the "clear sky" model.
  - ``<station_code>_GHI``: the real (measured) GHI at the station.
 This is the "ground truth" that your model should predict, and it will obviously not be available in the dataframe used for the final test.
+   Remember: this value is unavailable ("NaN") at predetermined intervals (roughly every three hours starting at mightnight every day), but might also be unavailable at other timestamps due to issues with the measurement station.

 For more information on the NetCDF and HDF5 files, see [this page](datasources.md).